-- A good rating is scored when the head protection system, typically a deployed airbag, contains the dummy head within the vehicle and prevents hard contact with the intruding barrier face and interior surfaces. - Any coincidental contact with the vehicle interior during outboard loading of the head protection system is not downgraded, as long as the resultant head acceleration is at or below 70 G. - Any contact during rebound is also excluded from evaluation.
+- A good rating is scored when the head protection system, typically a deployed airbag, contains the dummy head within the vehicle and prevents hard contact with the intruding barrier face and interior surfaces.
+The resultant head acceleration must not exceed 70 G. - Any incidental contact with dislodged components from the vehicle's interior (e.g., loose plastic trim) during outboard loading of the head protection system is not downgraded.